Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09-pinnacle-financial-group/phase-02-auto-scaling/engineering-log.md

 The Launch Template was successfully created and is now available for use by the Auto Scaling Group.

+Created the Auto Scaling Group using the approved Launch Template `pinnacle-app-launch-template`.

 ## Evidence

 Evidence 11